MacNab's visit to London

 Research the history of the kilt as a symbol of national identity.
 What has it meant at different times in Scottish history?
 How has the design changed to accommodate different uses?

-Despite the potentially offensive content, this is a good example of an early comedy that is developing the language of cinema.
 Research the history of the filmmaker Arthur Melbourne Cooper and the development of the continuity system of filming.